HOW ARE SAT SCORES CALCULATED?

 If your percentile rank is 75, for instance, this indicates that you scored higher than 75% of the other people who took the test.

-The purpose of the Evidence-Based Reading and Writing portion is to evaluate not just your capacity to read and comprehend written information, but also your ability to compose essays that are lucid and to the point.
-Reading and Writing and Language each make up one half of this section's overall structure.
+The purpose of the Reading and Writing section is to evaluate not just your capacity to read and comprehend written information, but also your ability to infer information presented in the content along with some standard conventions of the English language.

-Reading: The Reading section includes excerpts from a variety of subject areas, including science, history, and literature, among others.
-You will be required to read the readings and respond to questions regarding them, including determining the key ideas of the passages, drawing inferences from the passages, and determining their meaning.
+The Reading section includes excerpts from a variety of subject areas, including science, history, and literature, among others.
+You will be required to read the passages and respond to questions regarding them, including determining the key ideas of the passages, drawing inferences from the passages, and determining their meaning.

 The Mathematics Chapter

 The purpose of the math portion of the exam is to evaluate not only your familiarity with various mathematical ideas but also your problem-solving skills.
-This part of the section is broken up into two parts: the first part allows the use of calculators, and the second part does not.
+This part of the section tests various skills on the SAT.

 Completely Voluntary Essay Portions